 - Tahini Sauce - For a Mediterranean spin, use the tahini sauce from my Vegan Buddha Bowl recipe!

-Have any vegan sauce recommendations?
+What's your favorite dipping sauce?
 Let me know in the comments!

 These taste best and are more crispy with an air fryer.
 But if you don't have one, you can also bake these at 400 degrees Fahrenheit for 30 minutes or until golden brown, flipping halfway.